14 Ways to Celebrate the Fourth of July in Rhode Island This Year

 Show off your red, white and blue pride with these fun activities.

-Things are finally getting back to normal, and the Fourth of July festivities are back in full force.
-This year, there are many events taking place to celebrate Independence Day across Rhode Island.
-From parades to fireworks displays and concerts, there is something for everyone this Fourth of July in Rhode Island.
+Fourth of July festivities are back in full force this year with many events taking place across Rhode Island to celebrate our country’s independence.
+From parades to fireworks displays and concerts, there is something for everyone this Fourth of July.

-Celebrate the Fourth of July with a traditional New England lobster boil and seafood, sides and desserts at the Ocean House in Watch Hill.
-With the Atlantic Ocean in the background, this is a great location to enjoy a relaxing evening with a fresh selection of specialty cocktails, beers and wines.
-The meal is followed by a fireworks display over the Atlantic Ocean.
-The Beach Ball regular seating is communal at long tables.
+Celebrate the the birth of our nation in style with a traditional New England lobster boil, BBQ fare, inspired sides and desserts at the Ocean House in Watch Hill.
+With the ocean in the background, this is a great location to enjoy a relaxing evening with a fresh selection of specialty cocktails, beers and wines.
+Stick around till night to witness a magnificent fireworks display over the Atlantic.

-As the oldest continuous Independence Day celebration in America, the Bristol Fourth of July Parade will be back to its full celebration this year, after being limited last year due to COVID-19.
-It will start at 10:30 a.m. at the corner of Chestnut and Hope streets, and end on High Street between State Street and Bradford Street.
-The parade will be full of floats, bands and more.
+The Bristol Fourth of July Parade will retain its title as the oldest continuous fourth of July celebration in America with a parade on Monday, July 4.
+Beginning at 10:30 a.m., the parade will step-off at the corner of Chestnut and Hope streets and end on High Street between State Street and Bradford Street.
+The parade will feature fun floats, marching bands, local personalities and more.

 The Bristol Fourth of July Concert series kicks off June 20 and goes all the way through July 3.
-The concerts will all be held at Roger Williams University and are free to the public.
-Guests can start setting up their chairs and blankets at 5 p.m. each night.
+Free to the public, the series lineup includes everything from instrumental performers like the East Bay Wind Ensemble to ’70s hard rock band Crushed Velvet.
+Guests can set up their chairs and blankets prior to the show.
 Times for each show vary, so check the website to see when each show starts.

 There will be a free event at Old Mountain Field in Wakefield on July 4.
 There will be a concert by Take it to the Bridge, followed by a fireworks display at 9 p.m.
 Guests are welcome to bring blankets and folding chairs.